CodeYourFuture/fundamentals-course/README.md

----
-description: Welcome to CYF's Intro To Programming module
----

 # CYF Intro To Programming

 This is the syllabus for Code Your Future's Intro To Programming module.
 During the module you will get a gentle introduction to what programming is, why we want to learn and how to start learning.